Thanks to technological advancements and lots of clever scientists, it’s not that difficult to find out whether you’re having a boy or girl.

 Carrying a boy is said to give you dry skin, so if you’re enjoying silky smooth skin, you could be expecting a little girl.

-According to age old nonsense, your baby’s heart rate can be used to predict the gender.
+According to old wives tales, fetal heart rate can be used to predict the gender.

 Apparently, girls have faster heartbeats than boys.
-Above 140 ppm means you’re having a girl, and lower than 140 bpm means it’s a boy.
+Above 140 bpm (beats per minute) means you’re having a girl, and lower than 140 bpm means it’s a boy.

 Perhaps 140 ppm exactly means it’s an alien, or a puppy, who knows?